 We collaborate with communities and local authorities to support children’s access to quality education.
 Our education teams:

-• train primary school teachers in psychosocial support, inclusive education, and more
+• train primary school teachers in psychosocial support and inclusive education

 • support access to accelerated education for out-of-school children